ivicastasuk/isw-product-question-answer-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Dodaje Q&A funkcionalnost za WooCommerce proizvode koja omogućava kupcima da postavljaju pitanja o proizvodima.
+Adds Q&A functionality to WooCommerce products that allows customers to ask questions about products.

 == Description ==

-ISW Product Question and Answer plugin omogućava kupcima da postavljaju pitanja o WooCommerce proizvodima direktno na stranici proizvoda.
-Administratori mogu da odgovaraju na pitanja kroz intuitivni admin panel.
+ISW Product Question and Answer plugin allows customers to ask questions about WooCommerce products directly on the product page.
+Administrators can answer questions through an intuitive admin panel.

-**Ključne karakteristike:**
+**Key Features:**

-* **Q&A tab na stranicama proizvoda** - Automatski se integriše u WooCommerce proizvode
+* **Q&A tab on product pages** - Automatically integrates with WooCommerce products
-* **Admin panel za upravljanje** - Centralizovano upravljanje svim pitanjima i odgovorima
+* **Admin panel for management** - Centralized management of all questions and answers
-* **Potpuno prilagodljiv dizajn** - Napredne opcije za stilizovanje
+* **Fully customizable design** - Advanced styling options
-* **Sigurnost i bezbednost** - Implementirane WordPress sigurnosne prakse
+* **Security and safety** - Implemented WordPress security practices
-* **HPOS kompatibilnost** - Podržava WooCommerce High-Performance Order Storage
+* **HPOS compatibility** - Supports WooCommerce High-Performance Order Storage
-* **Responsive dizajn** - Radi na svim uređajima
+* **Responsive design** - Works on all devices

-**Admin funkcionalnosti:**
+**Admin Features:**

-* Pregled svih pitanja po proizvodima
-* Filtriranje pitanja (sva/odgovorena/neodgovorena)
-* Odobravanje pitanja pre objavljivanja
+* View all questions by products
+* Filter questions (all/answered/unanswered)
+* Approve questions before publishing
-* Brzo odgovaranje kroz admin interface
+* Quick reply through admin interface
-* Detaljne opcije stilizovanja

-**Opcije stilizovanja:**

-* Tipografija (font, veličina, boja, transformacija teksta)
+* Detailed styling options

+**Styling Options:**

+* Typography (font, size, color, text transformation)
-* Pozadine i kontejneri (boje, borderi, padding, margin)
+* Backgrounds and containers (colors, borders, padding, margin)
-* Dugmići (boje, hover efekti, padding, border radius, text transform)
+* Buttons (colors, hover effects, padding, border radius, text transform)
-* Podesivi tekstovi dugmića
+* Customizable button texts
-* Live preview u admin panelu
+* Live preview in admin panel

-**Sigurnost:**
+**Security:**

-* WordPress nonce verifikacija
+* WordPress nonce verification
-* Kompletna sanitizacija svih ulaznih podataka
+* Complete sanitization of all input data
-* wp_kses validacija za HTML output
+* wp_kses validation for HTML output
-* Provera korisničkih dozvola
+* User permission checks
-* Escape output podataka
+* Escape output data
-* Validacija i ograničavanje input vrednosti
+* Input value validation and limiting

 == Installation ==

-1. Upload plugin fajlove u `/wp-content/plugins/isw-product-question-answer-for-woocommerce/` direktorijum
+1. Upload plugin files to `/wp-content/plugins/isw-product-question-answer-for-woocommerce/` directory
-2. Aktivirajte plugin kroz 'Plugins' meni u WordPress admin-u
+2. Activate the plugin through the 'Plugins' menu in WordPress admin
-3. Idite na Products → ISW Product Q&A → Postavke za konfiguraciju
+3. Go to Products → ISW Product Q&A → Settings for configuration
-4. Plugin će automatski dodati Q&A tab na sve WooCommerce proizvode
+4. The plugin will automatically add Q&A tab to all WooCommerce products

 == Frequently Asked Questions ==

-= Da li je potreban WooCommerce? =
+= Is WooCommerce required? =

-Da, ovaj plugin zahteva instaliran i aktivan WooCommerce plugin.
+Yes, this plugin requires WooCommerce plugin to be installed and activated.

-= Kako mogu da promenim izgled Q&A sekcije? =
+= How can I change the appearance of Q&A section? =

-Idite na Products → ISW Product Q&A → Postavke gde možete prilagoditi tipografiju, boje, dugmiće i ostale vizuelne elemente.
+Go to Products → ISW Product Q&A → Settings where you can customize typography, colors, buttons and other visual elements.

-= Da li mogu da moderujem pitanja pre objavljivanja? =

-Da, sva nova pitanja se mogu postaviti na "pending" status i ručno odobriti kroz admin panel.
+= Can I moderate questions before publishing? =

+Yes, all new questions can be set to "pending" status and manually approved through admin panel.

-= Da li plugin radi sa bilo kojom temom? =
+= Does the plugin work with any theme? =

-Da, plugin je dizajniran da radi sa bilo kojom WordPress/WooCommerce temom.
-Opcije stilizovanja omogućavaju potpuno prilagođavanje izgleda.
+Yes, the plugin is designed to work with any WordPress/WooCommerce theme.
+Styling options allow complete customization of appearance.

 == Screenshots ==

-1. Q&A tab na stranici proizvoda
+1. Q&A tab on product page
-2. Admin panel za upravljanje pitanjima
+2. Admin panel for question management
-3. Opcije stilizovanja u admin panelu
+3. Styling options in admin panel
-4. Live preview dugmića
+4. Live button preview

 == Changelog ==

 = 1.2.0 =
-* Dodane napredne opcije stilizovanja
+* Added advanced styling options
-* Live preview funkcionalnost za dugmiće
+* Live preview functionality for buttons
-* Text transform opcije za dugmiće
+* Text transform options for buttons
-* Podesivi tekstovi dugmića
-* Poboljšana sigurnost i sanitizacija svih input/output podataka
+* Customizable button texts
+* Enhanced security and sanitization of all input/output data
-* Implementirana kompletna sanitization za sve settings opcije
+* Implemented complete sanitization for all settings options
-* Dodana wp_kses validacija za HTML output
+* Added wp_kses validation for HTML output
-* Uklonjen debug kod
+* Removed debug code
-* Dodana internationalization podrška
+* Added internationalization support
-* Dodana HPOS (High-Performance Order Storage) kompatibilnost
+* Added HPOS (High-Performance Order Storage) compatibility
+* Changed default language from Serbian to English

 = 1.1.0 =
-* Dodat admin panel za upravljanje pitanjima
+* Added admin panel for question management
-* Opcije za odobravanje/brisanje pitanja
+* Options for approving/deleting questions
-* Poboljšan UI/UX
+* Improved UI/UX
-* Osnovne opcije stilizovanja
+* Basic styling options

 = 1.0.0 =
-* Početna verzija
+* Initial version
-* Osnovna Q&A funkcionalnost
+* Basic Q&A functionality
-* WooCommerce integracija
+* WooCommerce integration

 == Upgrade Notice ==

 = 1.2.0 =
-Ova verzija dodaje napredne opcije stilizovanja i poboljšava sigurnost.
-Preporučuje se ažuriranje.
+This version adds advanced styling options and improves security.
+Upgrade recommended.

 == Support ==

-Za podršku i pitanja kontaktirajte ISW tim.
+For support and questions contact ISW team.

 == License ==

-Ovaj plugin je licenciran pod GPLv2 ili novijom verzijom.
+This plugin is licensed under GPLv2 or later.